Computer Science Major & Minor

-The focus here is on the understanding and design of computers and computational processes, with particular interest placed on making processes efficient and endowing them with some form of intelligence.
-The department emphasizes both the theoretical and practical aspects of computer science.
+The focus in our Computer Science program is on the understanding and design of computers and computational processes, with particular interest placed on making processes efficient and endowing them with some form of intelligence.
+The Department emphasizes both the theoretical and practical aspects of computer science.
+This balanced mix of theory and application provides graduates with the requisite background for both entry into the computer profession and further graduate study in computer science.

 Courses in computer theory provide the foundation for tomorrow’s technology.
 Under the rubric of theory, students study topics such as computability, finite state machines and graph theory as well as the design and analysis of algorithms.